akhilkalepu/old-google-books/README.md

 # nyt-react-search
-An app the searches the New York Times API by utilizing React.
+An app the searches the Google Books API by utilizing React.